AnomalRoil/go-manger-attack/README.md

 James Manger showed that, despite being formally secure, normal implementations of PKCS #1 v2.0 RSA OAEP decoding were vulnerable to an adaptive chosen ciphertext attack, whose principle is relatively simple.
 The present repo is an implementation of that attack in go, using a modified, vulnerable RSA OEAP decryption function instead of the one from the crypto/rsa package.

+## Intellectual property

+Copyright (c) 2016 Nagravision SA, all rights are reserved to the greatest possible extent.